-Below is a list of Frequently Asked Questions about Library operations as we restart the circulation of our materials.
-We will continue to post updates on our website and social media channels regarding the operating status of Library facilities and resumption of Library services.
+Below is a list of Frequently Asked Questions about Library operations as we reopen our buildings and restart the circulation of our materials.
+We will continue to post updates on our website and social media channels regarding the resumption of Library services.

 If you’d like to sign up for an eCard for access to our eLibrary, visit ecard.jocolibrary.org to get started.
 To register, you need: